sst/guide/_chapters/what-is-infrastructure-as-code.md

 comments_id: what-is-infrastructure-as-code/161
 ---

-[Serverless Stack Framework (SST)]({{ site.sst_github_repo }}) converts your infrastructure code into a [CloudFormation](https://aws.amazon.com/cloudformation) template.
+[SST]({{ site.sst_github_repo }}) converts your infrastructure code into a [CloudFormation](https://aws.amazon.com/cloudformation) template.
 This is a description of the infrastructure that you are trying to configure as a part of your serverless project.
 In our case we'll be describing Lambda functions, API Gateway endpoints, DynamoDB tables, S3 buckets, etc.

 While you can configure this using the [AWS console](https://aws.amazon.com/console/), you'll need to do a whole lot of clicking around.
 It's much better to configure our infrastructure programmatically.